Sensational Content: Apps must not contain shocking, sensational, inflammatory or excessively violent content.

 Spam: Apps may not spam digital distribution platforms, which includes uploading multiple or similar versions of an app.
 Apps also must not omit basic information about the app, such as screenshots of the user interface or a description.

-Sweepstakes: Apps must not promote entirely free-to-play sweepstakes where users are able to earn real money or anything of monetary value.
+Sweepstakes: Apps must not promote free-to-play experiences where randomly selected users are able to earn or win real money or anything of monetary value.

 Real Money Gambling: Apps and sites that promote or facilitate online gaming/gambling where anything of monetary value (including digital currencies) is required to play and anything of monetary value forms part of the prize, are only allowed with our prior written permission.
 Online gaming/gambling may include betting, lotteries, raffles, casino, fantasy sports, bingo, poker and sweepstakes in an online environment.